fxnnxc/physical_multiagent_env/README.md

 ```

 ### 🐋 3.
 Reinforcement Learning
-By giving the position of the obstacles to the observaiton of the agent, you can implement Avoid Obstacles RL task.
+By giving the position of the obstacles as the observaiton of the agent, you can implement Avoid Obstacles RL task.

 <img src="images/avoidance.gif" width=800px>

 ## 🌱 Questions